 Think beyond cash as a donation

-Donating long-term appreciated assets (stocks, mutual funds, bonds) or property avoids capital gains for all taxpayers.
+Donating long-held assets (stocks, mutual funds, bonds) or property avoids capital gains for all taxpayers.
 Additionally, itemizers can still claim a deduction for the full market value, not just the purchase price.

 If you have long-term appreciated assets with an unknown original value, donating the assets can save you the time and trouble of finding out the original basis and paying the applicable capital gains tax.